 Rashida’s policy-related accomplishments have led to direct changes in communities across the country, such as:

-- Signed into law the Payee Fraud Prevention Act, putting an end to fraudulent activity that targets vulnerable retirees and their pensions.
+- Signed into law the Payee Fraud Prevention Act, putting an end to fraudulent activity that targets seniors, retirees, and people with disabilities.

 - Helped create a fund totalling $1.1 billion to stop water shutoffs during the pandemic.
 Also introduced the Water is a Human Right Act to end water shutoffs, reconnect water services for people whose water access has been shut off, and assist low-income families with paying their water bills—with over 70 members of Congress co-sponsoring the bill.